archondigital/archondigital.github.io/_posts/2015-10-31-halloween-post.md

 <p class="lead">This was an accidental click.</p>

-It was pitch black and I was just trying to measure the light, then this figure literally popped into my frame as my eye was on the EFV startling me.
-And as if by reflex, I found myself clicking as I was catching my breath.
+It was pitch black and I was just trying to measure the light when this figure literally popped into my frame as my eye was on the EFV, startling me.
+I almost jumped, but found myself clicking as I was catching my breath.

+The old man was probably sitting behind the fence and must've heard me approaching.
+He probably got startled too.

 I took this photo sometime in July while navigating a dark alley in Mandaluyong, Metro Manila.